Table of Contents

 However, it is important to remember that for cases requiring total abstinence, either as part of probation requirements or a legal sentence, having any EtG detected in a test can be considered a violation.
 Seeking the help of an experienced Long Island DWI attorney can be crucial in avoiding any legal complications and putting your freedom in jeopardy.

 Suffolk County criminal defense attorney Jason Bassett has a long and proven record of providing quality legal assistance to Long Island residents who have been charged with an offense.
 He is closely familiar with the legal strategies law enforcement and prosecutors can use and has established a reputation as a trial-ready Suffolk County attorney.
 Our team of legal professionals may be able to help investigate the circumstances of your case and build a personalized legal strategy to secure the best possible outcome.
-Call Jason Bassett Criminal Attorney today at (631) 259-6060.
+Call Law Offices of Jason Bassett, P.C. today at (631) 259-6060.

 Schedule a free consultation